·

 You don’t need complexity.

-You need a woman with mascara tears and an Oklahoma slugger.
+You need a woman with mascara tears and an Louisville slugger.

 You need feral goddess energy in rhinestone boots.